 Only, they wont...

 Avoid these people because their phone company will never get you a great deal!
+And even if they do, it's important to do some research first!

-Instead, read our blog about best sim cards in Denmark, so you can get a much better deal for a great price!
+Read our blog about best sim cards in Denmark, so you can get a much better deal for a great price!

 Email and phone scams are quite common in Denmark.